 - Security/privacy concerns are a challenge when it comes to UC&C implementation.
 (Click to Tweet)

 - Security, ease of use and total cost of ownership are the biggest factors when evaluating vendor solutions, but integration into existing infrastructure shows high importance for enterprises.
 (Click to Tweet)

-IDG Enterprise’s 2015 Unified Communications and Collaboration (UC&C) Survey was conducted online among the audiences of six IDG Enterprise brands – CIO, Computerworld, CSO, InfoWorld, ITworld and Network World – via pop-up and email invitations with the objective of understanding organizational adoption, use-cases, and solution needs with respect to UC&C. This was a targeted research effort, to be considered qualified respondents must have reported UC&C solutions were planned or currently in place at their organization.
+IDG’s 2015 Unified Communications and Collaboration (UC&C) Survey was conducted online among the audiences of six IDG brands – CIO, Computerworld, CSO, InfoWorld, ITworld and Network World – via pop-up and email invitations with the objective of understanding organizational adoption, use-cases, and solution needs with respect to UC&C. This was a targeted research effort, to be considered qualified respondents must have reported UC&C solutions were planned or currently in place at their organization.
 Furthermore, respondents must have reported personal involvement in the unified communications and collaboration purchase process at their organization.

 View the infographic here.

 For more information on this study, view the excerpt below.
-To request a meeting with an IDG Enterprise sales executive to walk through the full study, please complete the form below.
+To request a meeting with an IDG sales executive to walk through the full study, please complete the form below.